 Crunchbase has a huge database of companies and a great timeline feature.
 From startups to the Fortune 1000, Crunchbase is the best choice for company research and staying up to date with trends.

 Cost: Crunchbase is free for limited searching; Crunchbase Pro is billed annually at $348/user year.

-Conclusion: For learning about millions of companies and following industry trends, Crunchbase is the best startup database.
+Conclusion: For learning about millions of companies and following general industry news & trends, Crunchbase is the best startup database.